bmorris3/hipparchus/docs/hipparchus/tutorial.rst

 Proxima Centauri, for example, is a 3000 K star.
 At 3000 K, we don't expect to see significant absorption due to water molecules, but water begins to show absorption features in the optical at and below 2500 K at wavelengths greater than 5800 Angstroms.
-So let's cross-correlate the Proxima Centauri spectrum with the high resolution template for water at 2500 K to see if there is significant starspot coverage on Proxima Centauri with temperatures :math:`\Delta T \sim 500` K:
+So let's cross-correlate each order of the Proxima Centauri echelle spectrum with the high resolution template for water at 2500 K to see if there is significant starspot coverage on Proxima Centauri with temperatures :math:`\Delta T \sim 500` K:

 .. code-block:: python